OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

   - variableMeasured
     - Takes a [StatisticalVariable](https://schema.org/StatisticalVariable) when the exposure is an aggregate
       - Properties include a name, the statType (like a mean), the underlying measuredProperty of the statistic, the identifier (concept_id) of the underlying measuredProperty, the unitText of the underlying measuredProperty and a constraintProperty
       - Here constraintProperty takes an array of PropertyValue in which each PropertyValue qualifies the measuredProperty statistic.
-As a rule, a measuredProperty statistic has at least two PropertyValues -- a timePeriod and a geographicalArea. timePeriod and geographicalArea group the measuredProperty statistic, producing a statistic like average maximum temperature by month and an administrative area
+As a rule, a measuredProperty statistic has at least two constraint PropertyValues -- a timePeriod and a geographicalArea. timePeriod and geographicalArea group the measuredProperty statistic, producing a statistic like average maximum temperature by month for an administrative area or, in the event there are more than one, by administrative area
       - Each constraint in the array has its own unitText so, for example, the unit of measurement of an exposure statistic is a concatenation of the unit of measurement of the measuredProperty and its qualifiers.
-Take, for example, [Mean] [maximum temperature] [by month] [by place]
+Take, for example, [Mean] [maximum temperature] [by month] [for a place]
     - In addition to zero or more StatisticalVariables, variableMeasured can host zero or more variables that are not statistics too
       - An exposure that is not a statistic takes a single [PropertyValue](https://schema.org/PropertyValue) following the [recommendation](https://github.com/ESIPFed/science-on-schema.org/blob/main/guides/Dataset.md#tier-2-names-of-variables-with-formal-property-types) of [science-on-schema-org](https://github.com/ESIPFed/science-on-schema.org/blob/main/guides/Dataset.md#describing-a-dataset)
       - Each of these PropertyValues in the variableMeasured array corresponds to an exposure definition
       - Each of these PropertyValues includes a propertyID.
 A [propertyID](https://schema.org/propertyID) corresponds to a concept_id in an external vocabulary.
 Take this propertyID for example: "http://gisextension.ohdsi.org/exposome/nnn"
       - Each of these PropertyValues includes an [AddAction](https://schema.org/AddAction) potentialAction through which an external exposure occurrence is added to the external_exposure OMOP CDM table
   - hasPart
     - A StatisticalVariable specifies a metric that we construct on top of an observation.
-The metric may group the observation across several factors or dimensions.
+The metric may group and/or qualify the observation across several factors or dimensions.
 They are the constraintProperties of the StatisticalVariable.
     - Typically we pair a StatisticalVariable with its Observation.
     - The Observation for each StatisticalVariable is located in the hasPart array.
-It has properties like minValue, maxValue, startDate and endDate.
+It has properties like minValue, maxValue and DateTime.
   - about
     - about takes any Thing including an [Event](https://schema.org/Event)
     - The Event has a potentialAction